DataDog/integrations-core/mysql/README.md

 1 row in set (0.00 sec)
 ```

-Review the Configuration section and grant the datadog user all necessary permissions.
+Review the Configuration section and grant the datadog user all necessary privileges.
 Do NOT grant all privileges on all databases to this user.

 # Compatibility